NicolasLynch/slideshow-gallery/README.md

 ## Install dependencies:

-- Remember to have React installed
+- Remember to have React installed.

 - react-router-dom@5.3.0
 (It is necessary that this version be used.
 Because updates from version 6.0.0 onwards generate incompatibility)